Nexis is Introduced 1980

 "This volume completes the trilogy which began with The Language-Makers (1980) and The Language Myth (1981).
 The Language Machine examines the impact of the electronic computer on modern conceptions of language and communication.
 When Swift wrote Gulliver’s Travels the notion that a machine could handle language was an absurdity to be satirized.
 Descartes regarded it as foolish to suppose that a robot could ever be built that would answer questions.
 But today it is widely assumed that mechanical speech recognition and automatic translation will be commonplace in tomorrow’s technology.
 Underlying these assumptions is a subtle shift in popular and academic conceptions of what a language is.
 Understanding a sentence is treated as a computational process.
 This in turn contributes powerfully to accepting a mechanistic view of human intelligence, and to the insulation of language from moral values" (http://www.royharrisonline.com/linguistic_publications/The_Language-machine.html, accessed 07-23-2010).

-John Burrows published Computation into Criticism: A Study of Jane Austen's Novels and an Experiment in Method.
-This work, which showed that a quantitative study of function word use can reveal subtle and powerful patterns in language, founded computational stylistics, and pioneered the application of Principal Component Analysis to language data.
+In 1987 John Burrows of the University of Newcastle, Callaghan, New South Wales, Australia, published Computation into Criticism: A Study of Jane Austen's Novels and an Experiment in Method.
+This work, which showed that a quantitative study of function word use can reveal subtle and powerful patterns in language, founded computational stylistics, and pioneered the application of principal component analysis (PCA) to language data.

 In 1987 American author, critic, and professor of English and media studies at Vassar College Michael Joyce composed Afternoon, a story.
 This was first offered to the public as a demonstration of the hypertext authoring system Storyspace announced in 1987 at the first Association for Computing Machinery Hypertext conference in a paper by Michael Joyce and Jay David Bolter.
 In 1990, Afternoon, a story was published on diskette and distributed by Eastgate Systems, producers of Storyspace.

-American computer scientist Richard L. Adams, Jr. founded UUNET Communications Services, the first commercial internet service provider.
+In 1987 American computer scientist Richard L. Adams, Jr. founded in Northern Virginia UUNET Communications Services, the first commercial internet service provider.
 On May 12 UUNET passed its first traffic via the CompuServe Network using UUCP (Unix to Unix Copy Protocol).

 "Although the ISP initially offered services only to research institutes and universities, it wasn't long before Adams began expanding operations.
 The launch of AlterNet in 1990 marked UUnet's first foray into commercial service, as well as its conversion to a for-profit company.
 The firm's new focus on the corporate sector paid off a few years later when it landed the contract to carry Internet traffic for the Microsoft Network, beating out competitors like AT&T Corp. and MCI Communications Corp.
 Adams took UUnet public in 1995, in one of the largest technology public offerings to date, and a year later agreed to a $2 billion buyout offer from MFS Communications, which was acquired by WorldCom shortly thereafter" (http://ecommerce.hostip.info/pages/2/Adams-Richard-L.html, accessed 02-28-2009).